wrosenb2/libthreadpool/README.md

 # libthreadpool
 Compact C library for easily implementing thread-pools using the native pthread API on POSIX systems.
-This project is **not** ready for use and is under active development.
+I personally do not consider this project ready for release but it works as far as I know so use it if you want.